paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

    compiled dependencies will be tested.
 6. (If compiled) Upload the dependency to the dependency bucket
 7. (If compiled) The dependency `SHA256` and the bucket `URI` are added to metadata
-8. An "Assemble" action will run, taking in metadata, the dependencies, and will update the `buildpack.toml` file with the new versions and metadata.
-   This code will largely reuse parts of the existent `jam update-dependencies` command.
+8. An "Assemble" step will run, taking in metadata, the dependencies, and will update the `buildpack.toml` file with the new versions and metadata.
+The step will pass these inputs into a stripped-down version of the `jam update-dependencies` command.
 9. A pull request is opened in the build repository if an update has occurred.

 This new plan eliminates extra steps of storing metadata in a file for later